External freedom to speak up policy for NHS workers

 If the matter you are raising is a personal complaint about your employment that only affects you, we cannot get involved.
 These are private matters between an employee and employer.

-However, we will consider whether employment matters could indicate wider problems with how an NHS organisation is being run.
+However, we do look at all issues we receive, and we will consider whether the employment matters we receive could indicate wider problems with how an NHS organisation is being run.
+Where possible, we will also share thematic learning with relevant teams within NHS England to inform future policy and guidance.

 NHS England’s role

-• Providers of NHS services: NHS England exercises its functions to support these providers with the objective of giving patients consistently safe, high-quality, compassionate care within local health systems that are financially sustainable.
-By holding providers to account and, where necessary, intervening, we help the NHS to meet its short-term challenges and secure its future).
-These providers include:
+• support and oversee providers of NHS services: NHS England exercises its functions to support these providers with the objective of giving patients consistently safe, high-quality, compassionate care within local health systems that are financially sustainable

 • GP (general practitioners) surgeries